What to Expect at Your Pet’s First Visit

 Veterinary Eye Treatment FAQs & Information

 Wondering what to expect at your pet’s first eye exam or ophthalmology appointment?
 We’ve provided a list of frequently asked questions, as well as relevant information to help you prepare for your visit to Animal Eye Care.
-If you have any additional questions, feel free to contact one of our offices to speak to an eye veterinarian in Virginia or North Carolina.
+If you have any additional questions, feel free to contact one of our offices to speak to an eye veterinarian in Virginia, South Carolina, or North Carolina.

 How can I prepare for my pet’s appointment?

 - Please bring all of your pet’s current eye medications and a list of any current medications they are taking for other medical conditions.
 This helps our board certified veterinary ophthalmologists treat your pet’s eye condition appropriately and avoids us prescribing medications that you may already have.
 Bringing heartworm and flea/tick preventatives is not necessary.